zackstout/Footprint-Extended/README.md

 - [x] Added instructions for using Excel (the formatting looks fine on a few different machines I've checked).
 - [x] On Projects page, display project's country and type(s).
 - [x] Charts' legends now display names of countries and types.
 - [x] Cleaned up UI for Tracking tool on home (non-logged in) page (add hover-instructions, change download link format, add hover effects to buttons).
+Also made `hr` lines thicker.
 - [x] Added Bootstrap to make calculator page responsive -- odd that it retains its instruction to scroll user to next box on *second* time visiting the page after a refresh...
-- [x] Add hover text to clarify the meaning of overspec.
+- [x] Add hover text to clarify the meaning of Overspec.
 - [x] Change DB posts to reflect our workaround (user can alter dailyGallons).
 - [x] Issue with deployment was failing to change server `app.use` for static serving before zipping up source code.
-Also, don't forget to connect via postico to the endpoint provided by AWS.
+Also, don't forget to connect via Postico to the endpoint provided by AWS.
-  - [ ] Oooook and it looks like we have to do the VPC setup and security stuff *first*, before deploying to EB.
+  - Add source 0.0.0.0/0 to 5432 rule.
+Use a database name that exists when connecting from Postico. (or you don't have to???)
+  - OK we FINALLY got there: simply followed [these helpful steps](https://medium.com/@harrison0723/beginners-guide-to-aws-beanstalk-using-node-js-d061bb4b8755) to allow Beanstalk app access to the database, and allowed access to the database from anywhere so that Postico can hook onto it.
+Then we had to put our data inside the "ebdb" database, rather than the "postgres" database.

 ## Next Steps: